kobotoolbox/kobo-install/readme.md

 ## :warning: You _must observe_ the following when upgrading:

+### …from any release older than [`2.026.27`](https://github.com/kobotoolbox/kobo-install/releases/tag/2.026.27) (July 2026)

+Running current releases of KoboToolbox requires you to upgrade your MongoDB database.
+Please follow [these instructions](https://github.com/kobotoolbox/kobo-docker/blob/master/doc/June-2026-Upgrade-MongoDB8.md).

+If you do not, the application may not start or your data may not be visible.

 ### …from any release older than [`2.022.44`](https://github.com/kobotoolbox/kobo-install/releases/tag/2.022.44) (November 2022)

 If you have already installed KoboToolbox between March 2019 and November 2022, you **must** complete [a manual upgrade process](https://github.com/kobotoolbox/kobo-docker/blob/master/doc/November-2022-Upgrade.md) before trying to upgrade. **If you do not, `kobo-install` will not be able to start.**